codemagic-ci-cd/codemagic-docs/content/building/yaml.md

           void main() {

+    **Note on building Anroid app bundles**

+    If your app settings in Codemagic have building Android app bundles enabled, we will automatically include a script for generating a signed `app-universal.apk`, which is required for publishing to Google Play, during the YAML file export.
+If you're creating a YAML file from a scratch, add the following script to receive this file:

+        # fetch codemagic helper scripts
+        rm -rf ~/codemagic-build-scripts
+        git clone https://github.com/NevercodeHQ/codemagic-build-scripts.git ~/codemagic-build-scripts/ --depth 1

+        # generate signed universal apk with user specified keys
+        ~/codemagic-build-scripts/android/generate-universal-apks \
+          --ks /tmp/keystore.keystore \
+          --ks-pass $CM_KEYSTORE_PASSWORD \
+          --ks-key-alias $CM_KEY_ALIAS_USERNAME \
+          --key-pass $CM_KEY_ALIAS_PASSWORD \
+          --pattern 'build/**/outputs/**/*.aab'

 * **artifacts**: Configure the paths and names of the artifacts you would like to use in the following steps, e.g. for publishing, or have available for download on the build page.
 All paths are relative to the clone directory, but absolute paths are supported as well.
 You can also use environment variables in artifact patterns.